coderamen666/srd-v3.5-md/spells/magic-overview.md

 ### Level

-The next line of a spell description gives the spell's level, a number between 0 and 9 that defines the spell's relative power.
+The next line of a spell description gives the spell’s level, a number between 0 and 9 that defines the spell’s relative power.
 This number is preceded by an abbreviation for the class whose members can cast the spell.
 The Level entry also indicates whether a spell is a domain spell and, if so, what its domain and its level as a domain spell are.
-A spell's level affects the DC for any save allowed against the effect.
+A spell’s level affects the DC for any save allowed against the effect.

 Names of spellcasting classes are abbreviated as follows: bard Brd;
 cleric Clr; druid Drd; paladin Pal; ranger Rgr; sorcerer Sor; wizard